Omizu-Okuri "Water-Sending" Ritual

 By dedicating (purchasing) a medium torch or handheld torch, you can participate in the torch procession.

-● For Handheld Torches
+● For Hand Torches

 Please call the Wakasa Obama Tourist Information Center.